aliftareq/One-University-client-side-projects-Repository/README.md

-# Quiz-Ace projects Repository
+# One University projects Repository

-A Quiz platform for Practice and develop tech skills at an extremely affordable subscription fee.
+An online Edtech platform for Practice and develop tech skills at an extremely affordable subscription fee.
+It also help with carrear guideline and Job placement for the enrolled and successfully Graduated student from One-universite.
+To explore more click the following live site link.

 ***
-What was done in this project(Description):
+## What was done in this project(Description):
-* The main focus of this project was learning the use of react-router .
-So, I applied  React-router to navigate pages from one place to another.
+* The main focus of this project was Practicing and implement the use of react-router & firebase Authentication.
+So, I applied  React-router to navigate pages from one place to another .
-* Also I applied Re-chart and added a bar chart and showed it on the Statistics page UI.
-*  I also applied toast component with help of "tostify" package to use it to verify answer of a quiz given by an user valid or not.
-* I made the website responsive , it is responsive on small devices(mobile), Tablet, and large Screen.
+* Also Implemented Login and signup with Email-password , google , github with the help of firebase.
+* I implemented a Icon button make a pdf page of Course details with the help of "react-to-pdf" package.
+*  There is also added a Feature of Private route while user will checkout for purchasing the course.
+If user is not logged in in he/she cant be go to checkout page until user get logged in.
+* In some porttion i have used react "useContext" hook to distrubute the user data and the others function through the Project code and files.
+*  There many kind of functionlities have implemented , most importantly "useAuthStateChange" for hold the state of user and unSubscribe function for preventing mamory leak.
-*  Lastly, I used different types of hooks like(useState, useLoaderData) to add functionality and make this site efficient and smooth.
+* Laslty, the I tried to implemented toggling and dark and day theme and used many kind of hooks and react-icons so on. so that the site look nice and meaningful.

 ## Live Link
+***
 Hosted in Netlify -> [Quiz Ace](https://quiz-ace.netlify.app/)

 ## Technologies